CodingItWrong/outsidein.dev/docs/react/1-setup.md

 After enabling this integration, open `App.test.js`.
 Notice warnings on line 2 and 6 inside the curly brackets: Prettier is suggesting removing the spaces inside the curlies.
 If you've enabled autoformatting on save, which I recommend, when you save the file those spaces will be removed automatically.

 Let's go ahead and commit these configuration changes to linting and formatting.
-Small, focused commits make it easier for other developers to review, and keep us accountable to really understanding what is changing in our code. `create-react-app` initializes our app with a git repo, so we can just add the changes:
+Small, focused commits make it easier for other developers to review, and keep us accountable to really understanding what is changing in our code.
+Create React App initializes our app with a git repo, so we can just add the changes:

 ```sh
 $ git add .